bekk/bekk-christmas/post/react/fancy-charts-with-victory.md

 </VictoryChart>
 ```

 Most of the components supplied by Victory have sensible defaults and are able to render something useful without you having to do anything at all.
 How about adding a tooltip showing the trading volume for a particular point on the chart when hovering over it with your cursor?
 Easy!
-Switch out the zoom container with a `VictoryVoronoiContainer` and give it a function telling it how to display you data:
+Switch out the zoom container with a `VictoryVoronoiContainer` and give it a function telling it how to display your data:

 <iframe
      src="https://codesandbox.io/embed/elastic-sound-dry9d?fontsize=14&hidenavigation=1&moduleview=1&theme=dark"